Open Bible Data Home About News OET Key

 BrTrAnd I will lay your land desolate, and your enemies who dwell in it shall wonder at it.

-ULTAnd I myself will make the land desolate, and those who are hostile to you who dwell in it will be shocked at it.
+ULTAnd I, I will make the land desolate, and your enemies, the dwellers in it, will be appalled at it.

-USTI will completely ruin your country, with the result that even your enemies who capture it will be shocked when they see this happen.
+USTI will completely ruin your country.
+When your enemies capture it, they will be shocked at what happened.

 OEBNo OEB LEV book available